testable-eu/sast-tp-framework/README.md

 ## Documentation

 Detailed documentation is available in the [docs](./docs/README.md) folder.

-Also, an initial technical report submitted at NDSS 2022 is available [here](https://www.ndss-symposium.org/wp-content/uploads/2022-150-paper.pdf).
+Also, a related publication presented at NDSS 2022 is available [here](https://www.ndss-symposium.org/wp-content/uploads/2022-150-paper.pdf).

 ## Contributions

 You can contribute to this repository through bug-reports, bug-fixes, new code or new documentation.
 For any report, please [raise an issue](https://github.com/testable-eu/sast-tp-framework/issues/new) in the repository before submitting a PR.
 We welcome suggestions and feedback from the community.

 ## Publications